 I know.
 They’re annoyingly gorgeous.
 I forgive them.
 Mostly.

 Jamie has more energy than her two little boys.
 She is philanthropically all over Africa, working on clean water projects, maternal health care and the orphan crisis.
-Yes, she’s beautiful and daring, another set of traits I must forgive her for.
+Yes, she’s beautiful and daring; another trait I must forgive her for.

-So Jamie has gotten me to step outside of my comfort zone and Henry is thrilled to be going on safari.
-Apparently this is something that he’s always wanted to do.
+Jamie has gotten me to step outside of my comfort zone, and Henry is thrilled to be going on safari.
+Apparently, this is something he’s always wanted to do.

-(I should mention that he won’t be the one constantly squatting in bushes peeing while lions congregate to discuss how to divvy up my limbs – my breast meat being the most succulent.)
+(I should mention, he won’t be the one constantly squatting in bushes peeing while lions congregate to discuss how to divvy up my limbs; my breast meat being the most succulent.)

-So for the next two weeks I’m going to be blogging about packing for Africa, entertaining kids on a 24-hour travel day to Africa and what it’s really like to be on safari in Africa when you are neurotic.
+So for the next two weeks, I’m going to be blogging about packing for Africa, entertaining kids on a 24-hour travel day to Africa and what it’s really like to be on safari when you are neurotic.
 Wish me luck!